lucapresicce/lucapresicce.github.io/_teaching/PLSmat22.md

 type: "<i>Play and Chance<i/>"
 permalink: /teaching/stat2
 venue: "<br/>Università degli studi di Milano-Bicocca,<br/>Department of of Mathematics and Applications"
-date: "<br/>from 01-03/2022 to 31-05-2022"
+date:
 location: "Milano, Italia"
 ---
-Enter for teaching experience information

 Teaching acivity
 ------
 The main activity were draw up and analize the survey before, and after, a series of formative meetings on mathematics and probability.
-The aim was to interpret and evaluate the efficacy of the PLS project to inform high school students on these topics.
+The aim was to interpret and evaluate the efficacy of the PLS project to inform high school students on these topics.<br/>
+*from 01-03/2022 to 31-05-2022*